Mukah: Future Developments

 The proposed development project for Kolej Laila Taib (KLT) here commenced since 2017 and once completed, will add another institution of higher learning in Mukah.
 The KLT project is located adjacent to Politeknik Mukah (PMU), about one kilometre off Jalan Mukah-Oya, which is 7 km from town centre.
 Nearby PMU and the KLT project is Universiti Teknologi Mara (UiTM) Mukah Campus, 1.7 km away at the end of the same spur road.

-The site for the proposed Universiti Malaysia Sarawak’s (Unimas) Excellent Research Centre project is also located within the same area at the same spur road, about 300m from PMU and KLT project.
+The site for the proposed Universiti Malaysia Sarawak's (Unimas) Excellent Research Centre project is also located within the same area at the same spur road, about 300m from PMU and KLT project.

 Meanwhile, the proposed Giat Mara project nearby the CENTEXS project is scheduled to complete by November 2021.
 Once completed, these projects are expected to propel this district to emerge as an education hub in the near future.

 Declaration of Mukah Division

 State Executive Council, the demarcation of the Sibu Division and Sarikei Division Administrative areas to form the Mukah Division was effective on 1 March 2002.
-Regarding to this, the Mukah Division was declared as the Tenth (10) Division on 1 March 2002 by the Most Honorable Pehin Sri Haji Abdul Taib Mahmud, Chief Minister of Sarawak.
+Regarding to this, the Mukah Division was declared as the Tenth (10) Division on 1 March 2002 by the Most Honourable Pehin Sri Haji Abdul Taib Mahmud, Chief Minister of Sarawak.
 The recognition of Mukah as a Division has opened a new chapter in the administrative machinery of the state of Sarawak when it covers the entire coastal area in the central part of Sarawak.
 Thus, the declaration makes Mukah District as the administrative center and the capital of the division.